 THERE ARE MANY DIFFERENT BITCOIN HARDWARE WALLETS AND SECURITY DEVICES ON THE MARKET.
 A QUALITY WALLET IS ONE THAT IS SECURE AND WILL KEEP YOUR CRYPTOCURRENCY SAFE WHEN YOU ARE NOT CONNECTED TO THE INTERNET.
-MINERS THAT ARE BITCOIN MINING UNDERSTAND THIS MORE THAN MOST.
+BITCOIN MINERS UNDERSTAND THIS MORE THAN MOST.

 My Bitcoin hardware wallet and security devices will be updated as soon as I've reviewed their features.
 I make the final say on all Truthraider approved devices that I will use for my own security.